by Grace Barone

 Step 4: Use Offline Payment Methods

 When Clover is down, you don’t have to stop taking payments.
+Clover outages can lead to the inability to process credit and debit cards, forcing many businesses to switch to cash-only payments until the issue is resolved.
 There are several ways to continue processing transactions while waiting for the outage to be resolved.

 Option 1: Use Clover’s Offline Mode (If Enabled)